Students will study the art of Gustav Klimt. They will then create a work of art in the style of Klimt, following this step-by-step lesson.Objectives:

 NOTE: explain that this is a game of listening.
 Call out directions slowly at first and then tell students that you are getting faster as directions are repeated.
 Feel free to change the following directions for a different variation.
 No matter what the directions, each child's work will turn out differently.

 Gustav Klimt was an Austrian painter (born in 1862, died in 1918) and the founder of the school of painting known as the Vienna Sezession.
 Klimt's early work was rather realistic in nature.
 Much of the paintings he did prior to 1898 were large murals commissioned by theaters.
 Later in his life, Klimt began to paint in a much more innovative and imaginative way until eventually his creations were very decorative and quite symbolic - meaning that many of the images in his work had hidden meaning.
 His most well-known work is "The Kiss".

 Additional ResourcesThe following images, available from Art.com are very suitable for young children:

 by: Stephan Koja

+From painted ceilings and hypnotic murals to gold-flecked portraits, this introduction to the life and work of the great Art Nouveau painter brings to light the many features of Gustav Klimt's art that appeal to younger audiences.
 Children of all ages will respond to this vibrant exploration of Klimt's most celebrated paintings.
 Beautiful reproductions of his friezes, paintings, and photographs highlight the important aspects of Klimt's career and personal life.
 Double-page spreads and dynamic design introduce readers to the artist's intricate mosaics, his use of mythological references, his dazzling palette, and his enchanting and elegant portraits.
 Young readers are invited inside Klimt's studio, where they learn what a day in the life of the artist entails.
 They are encouraged to share Klimt's love for painting as they gain an understanding of the artist's unique and mesmerizing work.